 Polygraph Help

-In general, an increase in your heart rate, respiration, blood pressure and perspiration can indicate stress on the lie detector test.
+In general, an increase in your heart rate, respiration, blood pressure, and/or perspiration can indicate stress on the lie detector test.
 As a rule, people who lie during a polygraph exam will experience an increase in these parameters.
 The polygraph examiner will question you about all aspects of your present and past behavior.
 It is a thorough exam that usually takes between two and four hours.

 • Counterintelligence polygraph